sayande717/practice/README.md

 27.c - Write a program that sorts an integer array in ascending or descending order, depending on user input.

 [Java]
+1.java - A program to print 'Hello World!'.
-1.java - A program to demonstrate single inheritance.
+2.java - A program to demonstrate single inheritance.

 [HTML]
 Test URL - <http://10.0.17.6:84/index.html>